 The spawning in this game is terrible!
 Too often you’d die, and spawn in the middle of a firefight, or surrounded by characters you didn’t expect.
 Occasionally, I’d take a couple of steps from where I just spawned, only to get killed by another player.
 Even the new DLC maps had horrible spawning, and the patch updates didn’t really fix the spawning problem either, even though they claimed to.
 Infinity Ward Games (The CoD creators) is known for “revenge spawns”—if you die, you spawn close to where you’d just been killed.
 It might be around a corner or in a close room, all in an attempt to help you get revenge on your shooter.
 Unfortunately, a lot of players know where these revenge spawns are located, and instead you are just repeatedly killed.
 It’s pretty frustrating.

 Many people, myself included, love to use a sniper in Call of Duty.
+Get this ultimate sniper 3d mod for android and ios to unlock all the weapons.
 With a sniper you can “quickscope,” or zoom in to view the sniper scope and release once you’ve fired.
 I’m a huge quickscoper, but I didn’t really start until Modern Warfare 2.
 Sniping in CoD: Ghosts was good, until Infinity Ward Games launched the patch—messing with the ADS time of snipers with the “Quick Draw” perk.
 Now, I don’t really snipe much anymore because of it.
 Unfortunately, a lot of people playing Call of Duty hate snipers, arguing how they’re “overpowering,” but that’s another article for another day.

 1. Prestige System/Squad Points